-There is a caveat here – when it comes to security sensitive data.
+There is a caveat here – when it comes to security-sensitive data.
 For this to work flawlessly, every company in the stack needs to authorize at least one person from each other company to become acquainted with every detail.
 I don’t think this is reasonable to expect, hence there’s no perfect solution.
 But building good knowledge bases for stuff that can be shared would be a huge step forward.

 3. Customer expectations

 Customers often have very high expectations.
 They often aren’t very tech-savvy, so can’t grasp the ideas discussed in the Catch 22 chapter of this article.
-To put it bluntly: “it’s your job to get my website back on line!”
+To put it bluntly: “it’s your job to get my website back online!”

 How do we explain the limits of the technical support scope?
 With people being so different, with different levels of knowledge, and different temperaments?

 I believe in patience and education.
-Customer expectations can be managed (to a great degree) with good articles, (funny) videos, even podcasts.
+Customer expectations can be managed (to a great degree) with good articles, (funny) videos, and even podcasts.
 Using different platforms, techniques, and approaches suitable for different people.